 Many historic commercial buildings and homes in Sanford have been carefully preserved.

 Now they are gone and the building is currently vacant.
-It was until recently the home of New Tribes Mission, an international missionary group.
 It is on the south shore of Lake Monroe and is starting to show signs of deterioration.
 I hope someone comes up with a way of saving it and puttng it to good use again.

 The marinas along the downtown waterfront are home to many pleasure boats and also have tour boats for hire along with excursion type boats that resemble paddle wheel riverboats and will take you sightseeing or on a dinner cruise.